habib-777/Emotion-Classifier-GUI/README.md

-# Emotion-Classifier-GUI
+# Emotion-Classifier
-An emotion classifier project that works on the four emotions (Happy, Sad, Angry and Surprise).
-Python and PyQt5 was used in this project.
+Emotion classifier, classify the four types(Happy, Sad, Angry and Surprise) of human sentiment by analysing human face from images.
+Mainly <b>PyQt5</b> farmeork and <b>Qt Designer</b> are used in this project.